‘A dangerous time’: Portland, Oregon, sees record homicides

 The 34-year-old had been at the pizza bar only a short time when shots rang out.
 Vasquez was struck by a stray bullet and died at the scene.

-His killing in late September was one of the 67 homicides this year in Portland — a city on pace to shatter its previous record of 66 slayings in 1987.
+His killing in late September was one of the 67 homicides this year in Portland, which has surpassed its previous full-year record of 66 in 1987.
+And with more than two months remaining in the year, Portland will likely shatter its previous high mark.

-Fear and frustration with gang violence have settled over the metropolis, as stories like Vasquez’s make some wary to go out at night.
+In a metropolis wracked by gang violence, fear and frustration have settled over Portland as stories like Vasquez’s make some wary to go out at night.
 Unlike previous years, more bystanders are being caught in the crossfire — from people mourning at vigils and sitting in cars to children playing in a park.

 “People should be leery because this is a dangerous time,” said Lionel Irving Jr., a lifelong Portland resident and a gang outreach worker.